Directly to the content

 What is curcumin?

 You're probably more familiar with the molecule curcumin in the form of turmeric powder in curries or rice.
-Curcumin, the main yellow component of the turmeric root (Curcuma longa L.), has established itself as a valuable resource for supporting a number of bodily functions.
-Due to its multiple antioxidant and anti-inflammatory properties in plants, curcumin shows a potential that goes far beyond its traditional use as a spice.
+Curcumin, the yellow main component of the turmeric root (Curcuma longa L.), has established itself as a valuable resource for supporting some body functions.
+Due to its diverse antioxidant and anti-inflammatory properties in plants, curcumin shows potential that goes far beyond its traditional use as a spice.

 Origins and traditional use